|

 Indoor Tanning and Eye Protection

 - If you are a contact wearer, you might want to consider removing your contacts before using the tanning bed.
-The dry heat from the tanning bed and
+The dry heat from the tanning bed and the circulating air from fan use may lead to dry, red, irritated eyes.

 |